Understanding and Using Page Templates in Liferay

 Creating a Page Template

-Navigate to Site Menu > Design > Page Templates > Page Templates (the second tab).
+1. Navigate to Site Menu > Design > Page Templates > Page Templates (the second tab).

-Content Page Template : Allows you to add both fragments and widgets.
+- Content Page Template: Allows you to add both fragments and widgets.

-Widget Page Template : Allows you to add only widgets.
+- Widget Page Template: Allows you to add only widgets.

-For this example, select the Content Page Template since we need to include fragments.
+3. For this example, select the Content Page Template since we need to include fragments.

-Enter a name for your page template.
+4. Enter a name for your page template.

-Click Publish to save your page template.
+5. Click Publish to save your page template.

 Applying a Page Template

-Navigate to the Site Builder > Pages > Create New Page.
+- Navigate to the Site Builder > Pages > Create New Page.

-Define a name for this new page.
+- Enter a name for the new page.

 Updating Page Templates